 EM investors have made a lot of money in the Philippines and Thailand since mid-2009, and lost a lot in China, India and Brazil.
 In UBS’s chart of the day for Tuesday (reproduced after the break), Jonathan Anderson explains why this has happened and why – in some cases – it may be about to change.
 Continue reading »

 The last thing a man floundering in stormy waters needs is a legal argument with the lifeboat captain.
-But that’s what Hungary faced on Tuesday with the European Commission launching dispute procedures against Budapest over new measures on the central bank, data protection and judicial appointments.
+But that’s what Hungary faced on Tuesday with the European Commission seemingly preparing to launch dispute procedures against Budapest over new measures on the central bank, data protection and judicial appointments.

 The danger is that if Brussels pushes ahead with legal action, that could delay Hungary’s efforts to start negotiations with the Commission and the International Monetary Fund over a financial rescue programme.
 Continue reading »